 By Julie Horner

 The south end of Boulder Creek’s main drag is humming with life again as SLV Alano Club fills the empty space left by Video 9.
-A frequent downtown stroller, I admit I hadn’t walked that distance along Highway 9 since the video store closed, usually making it only as far as the new Village Farm to tend the Santa Cruz Mountain Bulletin garden plot.
+A frequent downtown stroller, I admit I hadn’t walked that distance along Highway 9 since the video store closed, usually making it only as far as the new Village Farm to tend the garden plot I’d purchased in support.
 It was a pleasant surprise to enter the familiar premises to find comfortable sofas, a big screen TV with folks gathered round to watch a DVD, and tables of community members busily collaborating.
 The atmosphere was convivial, casual, and welcoming to a stranger blowing in off the street.

 Co-owner Rickey E rose from the conversation to greet me, offering a warm, well calloused working man’s hand.
 He gave me the tour, peering into the meeting room in the back where rows of sofas and chairs were arranged facing forward awaiting meeting night when people from all walks of life come to lay down their burdens and hear much needed words of encouragement.
 He pointed to snacks, water, and sodas in a refrigerated case and a plate of donuts on the counter, all of which, he explained, are gratis to anyone who has come to the center for support and needs something to tide them over.
 Donations are accepted but they cannot charge for the refreshments.